 Can you really make money from blogging?

-If your blog gets over 10,000 monthly unique visitors, then yes – it’s relatively easy to monetize and create a nice revenue stream with it.
+If your blog gets over 10,000 monthly unique visitors, then yes – you can monetize your blog and create a nice revenue stream with it.

 The real challenge is making money from a blog that generates fewer than 1,000 visitors per day.